If you’re looking for one the most highly regarded faculty members in the United States, you don’t have to walk very far.

 Minderhout likens her post-1997 role to more of a coach, and she turns to Redhawk basketball for an analogy.
 “What if (head men’s basketball coach) Cameron (Dollar) just explained things but didn’t let his players try it?” she asked.
 “Students want to hear what their professors have to say, but I also believe they want to be actively involved in the learning process.”

 At a Nov.
 21 campus celebration for Minderhout, President Stephen Sundborg, S.J., called her achievement “an historic occasion at Seattle University” and lauded the chemistry professor for “the courage it must have taken to move to that kind of a coaching way (of teaching).
 It’s an extraordinary change she made.
+This is just as good as it gets at Seattle University."

 Model for others